-How do universities register to be included in the 2021 edition of U-Multirank?
+How do universities register to be included in the 2022 edition of U-Multirank?

 If your university or institution is not currently included, you can express your interest by completing a simple registration form online.
-Deadline for registration will be end of June 2020.

-Universities that participated in the 2020 ranking do not have to re-register for 2021 as they will be contacted directly by the U-Multirank team.
+Universities that participated in the previous ranking do not have to re-register for the next year as they will be contacted directly by the U-Multirank team.